• ECTS

 Description

-The program associated with this course proposes to the student to acquire a global vision of photonic and microwave transmitters and receivers from the physics of the materials to the active component and its conditioning.
-Microwave amplifiers and oscillators will be treated in parallel with optical and laser amplifiers in order to highlight the obvious analogies between these two frequency domains.
-The targeted competences are thus the knowledge of the operation and the main characteristics of these active components, optical and microwave, essential in the realization of telecom systems, sensors, radars, etc.
+The program associated with this course provides students with an overview of photonic and microwave transmitters and receivers, from the physics of materials to the active component and its packaging.
+Microwave amplifiers and oscillators will be treated in parallel with optical and laser amplifiers, to highlight the obvious analogies between these two frequency domains.
+The aim of this course is to provide an understanding of the operation and main characteristics of these active components, both optical and microwave, which are essential in the construction of telecoms systems, sensors, radar, etc.

 Read more